diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/00 - MongoDB Intro.md

 Mongo shell is a CLI that we use to work directly with the database from the terminal.

-Mongo shell uses JS, therefore the syntax is same as working  with JS and working with the objects.
+Mongo shell uses JavaScript, therefore the syntax is the same as working  with JS and working with the objects.

-#### Start MongoDB  and Mongo shell - Linux
+#### **Start MongoDB  and Mongo shell - Linux**

 ```bash
 # Start the Mongo server - Linux